advancedresearch/the_century_of_satire/README.md

 Both Simon Magus and Jeus Christ originated as characters in Roman satire, written for children in Greek.
-The oldest text is most likely the Gospel of Mark, where Jesus Christ resurrects "back in time" to Galilee, known as "The Ouroborus Hypothesis" in biblical scholarship, which was first suggested in this project.
+The oldest text is most likely the Gospel of Mark, where Jesus Christ resurrects "back in time" to Galilee, known as "The Ouroboros Hypothesis" in biblical scholarship, which was first suggested in this project.

 With other words, Jesus Christ's resurrection is not a historical resurrection, but a literary one, where the author of Gospel of Mark plays on the cultural context of translation fables in the Roman empire.